NHS information · Arms

 Self-care information from NHS

-• Rest the affected arm and avoid the activity that caused it
+• Rest the affected arm and avoid the activity that caused the pain.

 Common questions